MicroStrategy/embedding-sdk-docs/docs/add-functionality/use-custom-dossier-link.md

 ---
-title: How to handle dossier link in email
+title: How to handle dossier link in email notifications when sharing content
 description: The client application could get the embed URL from the application settings.
 ---